awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 **Supported task types**
 Maintenance windows support running four types of tasks:
-+ Systems Manager Run Command commands
++ Commands in Run Command, a capability of Systems Manager

   For more information about Run Command, see [AWS Systems Manager Run Command](execute-remote-commands.md)\.
-+ Systems Manager Automation workflows
++ Workflows in Automation, a capability of Systems Manager

   For more information about Automation workflows, see [AWS Systems Manager Automation](systems-manager-automation.md)\.
-+ AWS Lambda functions
++ Functions in AWS Lambda

   For more information about Lambda functions, see [Working with Lambda Functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction-function.html) in the *AWS Lambda Developer Guide*\.
-+ AWS Step Functions tasks
++ Tasks in AWS Step Functions

   For more information about Step Functions, see the *[AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)*\.